 In 2021, the team held career education classes and tag rugby workshops at 21 elementary schools, with a total of 1,650 students participating.
 Also, to support recovery efforts in the disaster-stricken Tohoku region, the team held a rugby clinic (classes and coaching) for junior high school students in Miyagi prefecture.

 The Canon Foundation was established in 2008 with the aim of contributing to the development of science and technology.
 Operating completely independently of Canon’s business activities, it provides assistance in a wide range of science and technology research fields.

 The foundation’s aim has been to create new value for society by adopting an approach of supporting research that addresses cutting-edge fields of science and technology.
-Based on this concept, the foundation since 2019 has supported two research programs, focusing on the themes of “Science and Technology that Achieve a Good Future” and “Science and Technology that Create New Industries”.
+Based on this concept, the foundation supports two research programs, focusing on the themes of “Science and Technology that Achieve a Good Future” and “Science and Technology that Create New Industries”.